MS7048 - Advanced Drug Formulation Technologies (2019/20)

 This module provides an advanced understanding of drug formulation technologies.

-To identify and critically evaluate the key factors and stages involved in designing formulations
+The aim of this module is to provide an in-depth understanding of current and emerging formulation technologies for optimising dosage forms.
+To identify and critically evaluate the key factors and stages involved in designing formulations.

 Students will be provided with the opportunity to acquire knowledge of the subject matter through lectures (16 hours), workshops (16 hours), practicals (12 hours) and tutorials (4 hours).
 The ability to undertake scientific and critical appraisal of data will be encouraged through directed reading and workshop discussions.
 Students will be expected to reflect upon taught material in order to demonstrate their understanding of the aspects of drug formulation technologies covered in this module.